 From subtle yet suspenseful melodies in The Woman in Black and Hollow Man 2 to action-packed movie scores such as Northmen: A Viking SagaandLove & Monsters, film composer Marcus Trumpp has shown he knows how to sweep an audience musically off its feet.

-Over the past decade, Trumpp has written, orchestrated and recorded music for film, television, commercials and multimedia in the US, Germany, England and China.
+Over the past two decades, Trumpp has written, orchestrated and recorded music for film, television, commercials and multimedia in the US, Germany, England, China and France, where he was nominated for a Cesar Award for his score to the gangster epic, Mesrine.
 A classically trained musician from Stuttgart, Germany, Trumpp’s scores combine the richness of the Old World with the restless energy of his adopted homeland in the New World.

 In 1998, Trumpp attended the Scoring for Motion Pictures and Television Program at the University of Southern California, where he received training from such film music luminaries as Elmer Bernstein, David Raksin, and Leonard Rosenman.
-Upon completion, ASCAP selected Trumpp to attend its Film Scoring Workshop, which made one of his biggest dreams come true — to work with the Hollywood Studio Symphony.
+Upon completion, the American Society of Composers and Publishers selected Trumpp to attend its Film Scoring Workshop, which made one of his biggest dreams come true – To work with the Hollywood Studio Symphony.

-Trumpp continues to collaborate with some of the world’s most outstanding musicians, composers and orchestrators.
+Since then, Trumpp continued to collaborate with some of the world’s most outstanding musicians, composers and orchestrators.
 He currently resides in Los Angeles, California.